robrix/robrix.github.io/posts/2021-07-28-when-howard-met-curry.md

 In much the same way, the dual structure—probably a comonad—gives us local environments, sandboxing, and coeffects.

-If `Cont r a` is ¬¬A, thnn what is this dual structure?
+If `Cont r a` is ¬¬A, then what is this dual structure?
 Following the thread backwards, `Cont r a` is ¬¬A because `Cont r a` is (A → ⊥<sub>R</sub>) → ⊥<sub>R</sub>, which is an encoding of ¬¬A. Our encoding of 1<sub>E</sub> → A, on the other hand, doesn’t correspond to any connective—yet.
 So let’s introduce one: ¬̷, pronounced “not untrue,” is an _assertion_ (some relation to the logical notion, no relation to the computational one), dual to a negation, and works just like our encoding above:

 <div class="connective">
   <div class="rule left">